Ivan's Place

 Recommended reading

-This is a very important book, and Chapter 10 is as relevant today as it was when it was written.
+This is an extremely important book --- as relevant today as it was when it was written.
+I strongly recommend a search for the entire book, either in libraries or the aftermarket.

 The Passing of the Idle Rich, by Frederick Townsend Martin.
 (1911) Martin was a seriously rich member of Society, and wrote to warn his seriously rich compatriots of the danger to their class posed by the "idle rich," a new, upstart minority whose crass flaunting of their riches were giving all of the wealthy a bad name.
 Martin foresaw class war and revolution if this corrupting trend of ostentatious display of wealth was not brought under control.
 He was wrong, of course.
 The working class that supported the progressive reforms of the last century became docile, passive, and antipathetic to the liberal cause after they had attained to a reasonably comfortable lifestyle due to post-war prosperity and the beneifts of the GI Bill.
 Today the wealthy are more firmly in control than ever before.